Learning to Advect: A Neural Semi-Lagrangian Architecture for Weather Forecasting: From Physical Principles to a Neural Architecture

 We implement this operation on a latent set of features $\mathbf{h}\in\mathbb{R}^{C_\text{lat}}$, which has a large number of channels $C_{\text {lat}} \gg C_\text{phys}$.
 Advecting the full latent state can become computationally expensive.
 We posit that atmospheric waves compress into a smaller set of ``transportable modes'' that move coherently.
 Unlike classical semi-Lagrangian schemes, PARADIS learns both which features to transport and their characteristic velocity fields.

-We therefore project $\mathbf{h}$ down to a subspace $C_\text{adv}$ using pointwise convolutions, with $C_\text{phys} < C_{\text{adv}} < C_\text{lat}$, apply the advection operator, and subsequently project back to the full latent space.
+We therefore project $\mathbf{h}$ down to a subspace $C_\text{adv}$ using pointwise convolutions, with $C_\text{adv} < C_{\text{phys}} < C_\text{lat}$, apply the advection operator, and subsequently project back to the full latent space.
 This forces the network to discover a compressed representation of advected quantities, analogous to identifying the characteristic curves of the governing PDEs.
 The model learns end-to-end which combinations of atmospheric state are best represented through coherent spatial transport versus local transformation.
+The NSL overall computational cost is linear in the number of grid elements, $N_{\text{grid}}$, significantly cheaper than the $O(N_{\text{grid}}^2)$ cost of attention.